Fit-fit

-Fit-fit or fir-fir (ፍትፍት fətfət; ፍርፍር fərfər), (Oromo: chechebsaa), is Ethiopian food typically served as breakfast.
+Fit-fit or fir-fir (ፍትፍት fətfət; ፍርፍር fərfər), (Oromo: chechebsaa), is an Ethiopian and Eritrean food typically served as breakfast.
 It is generally made with shredded Ethiopian flat bread (injera or kitcha), spiced clarified butter (niter kibbeh), and a hot spice blend called berbere.
 Fit-fit is served by preparing a sauce from the butter and spices, and blending it with the shredded flatbread.
 There are two main varieties of fit-fit depending on the type of flatbread being used: the sourdough injera and the unleavened kitcha.

 Injera fit-fit

 Injera fit-fit (enjera fetfet; also taita fit-fit in Tigrinya) is a combination of shredded injera, berbere, onions, and clarified butter.
 Variations on this basic recipe are common in which the name of the additional item is commonly used as a prefix (e.g. injera with shiro is called shiro fit-fit).

 In Eritrea, leftover meat sauces (zighni or tsebhi) are often added to injera fit-fit and served for breakfast with raw chili peppers and yoghurt on the side.
 Similarly, in Ethiopia, leftover wat is used as a main ingredient along with injera.
 It can also have cubed meat and boiled egg added.

 Injera fit-fit can be eaten with a spoon when served in a bowl or eaten with the right hand when served atop of another piece of injera as is typical in Ethiopian or Eritrean cuisine.